siddarthkalra/ShiftTracker/README.md

+# ShiftTracker

-ShiftTracker is an app that allows you to manage waiters working in a restaurant.
+ShiftTracker is an iOS app that allows you to manage waiters working in a restaurant.
 You can do the following:

 * View a list of waiters
-    * Add/update/delete each waiter
+    * Add/update/delete a waiter
 * View the shifts that a waiter has worked
-    * Add Add/update/delete a shift
+    * Add/update/delete a shift

 # iOS Technologies Used